-A reconstructive procedure is usually required after Mohs surgery and skin cancer treatment.
+A reconstructive procedure is usually required after Mohs surgery and skin cancer treatment in Tucson.
 It is also necessary if your cancer covered a large area of the face and body, as removing a lesion of this kind can result in a severe deformity that transforms your appearance.

 In general, Dr. Larson recommends performing a reconstructive procedure the same day as the excision.
 In certain cases, the procedure can be delayed about one week or may be performed in multiple stages.

 The most common reconstructive procedure after skin cancer treatment in Tucson is the flap technique.
 This approach involves removing a section of skin and tissue from another area of the body and transferring it to the defect.
 In many cases, this flap will retain its own blood supply; in others, Dr. Larson will perform microsurgery to attach new, tiny blood vessels to the site.

 Flap surgery is highly effective in treating most skin cancer deformities.
 In most cases, the procedure will be done under twilight anesthesia, which is a combination of intravenous sedation and pain medication.